catalystdao/catalyst/evm/README.md

 ps.crosschaininterface.registerPort()
 ```

-Once the cross-chain interface is properly connected, we can allow the pool to swap with itself.
-For a true deployment, connections would be created between different pools not from and to the same pool.
-But for the sake of simplicity, let's create a pool which connects with itself.
+Once the cross-chain interface is properly connected, swaps between the test pool and itself can be allowed.
+Note that this does not represent a real use case scenario, as pool connections are to be created between different pools and not within the same pool.
+However, this provides a simple manner in which to test the cross chain capabilities of Catalyst pools.

 ```python
 chid = convert.to_bytes(1, type_str="bytes32")  # Define the channel id to be 1.
 The emulator ignores this but it is important for the connection.